Meet Catherine, may also be known as Cath.

 On the 1891 census, Catherine is 17 and working as a domestic servant for a family at Crich.
-During that time she meets and marries James marrying on 12th September 1894 in the parish church in Mapleton, (just 2 miles north-west of Ashbourne) and the banns state that they are both ‘of this parish’.
+During that time she meets and marries James.
+Marrying on 12th September 1894 in the parish church of Mapleton, (just 2 miles north-west of Ashbourne) and the banns state that they are both ‘of this parish’.
 He is 23, Catherine is 22.
 On the marriage certificate, her father is listed as (deceased).
 I have also been unable to find her mother on the 1891 census.

 Following the marriage, the couple has 3 children.

 - Edith Annie born 1898

 - Alfred Herbert born 6th September 1899 (baptised on 15 October 1899)

 Just over two months after Alfred is born Catherine is admitted to the Asylum.
 I don’t want to jump to conclusions until studying the case notes but my first thought would be puerperal depression – now referred to as Postnatal depression.